arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 Make sure the board runs the latest firmware version.
 Check for updates through Arduino App Lab or refer to the [UNO Q image flash tutorial](https://docs.arduino.cc/tutorials/uno-q/update-image/).

-If auto-restart continues after a firmware update, you must disconnect the power source immediately after observing the shutdown indicators mentioned above (the screen goes black in SBC mode or the shell disconnects in PC-hosted mode) and before the restart sequence begins.
+If auto-restart continues after a firmware update, you must disconnect the power source immediately after observing the shutdown indicators mentioned above and before the restart sequence begins.

+For SBC mode, this means when the screen goes black.
+For PC-hosted mode, wait 1-2 seconds after running the command.

 This method requires precise timing.
 A brief window of 1 to 2 seconds exists after the shutdown indicator to disconnect power before the system begins its reboot sequence.

 Auto-restart behavior can vary depending on the power source.
 If experiencing issues with a USB-C hub with Power Delivery, alternative options include: